James M. J. Sanno

 James M. J. Sanno (December 10, 1840 - May 4, 1907) was a career officer in the United States Army.
 A veteran of the American Civil War, American Indian Wars, Spanish–American War, Philippine–American War, he attained the rank of brigadier general, and was best known for his command of the: 4th Infantry Regiment; 2nd Brigade, 1st Division, Eighth Army Corps; 18th Infantry Regiment; 27th Infantry Regiment; and Department of Colorado.
 On July 30, 1903, Sanno was promoted to brigadier general in recognition of his long career of superior service, and he retired on July 31.
-Sanno died at Fort Oglethorpe, Georgia on May 4, 1907.
+Sanno died at Fort Oglethorpe, Georgia, on May 4, 1907.
 He was buried at Arlington National Cemetery.

 Early life

-James Madison Shanno was born in New Hampton, New Jersey on December 10, 1840, the son of William P. Sanno and Hannah (Zeller) Sanno.
+James Madison Sanno was born in New Hampton, New Jersey, on December 10, 1840, the son of William P. Sanno and Hannah (Zeller) Sanno.
 He was raised and educated in New Hampton.
 Sanno's father served in appointive offices including town postmaster and sergeant-at-arms of the New Jersey General Assembly.
 While serving as sergeant-at-arms in 1856, William Sanno appointed James Sanno as his deputy.

 In 1859, Sanno was appointed to the United States Military Academy.
 He graduated in 1863 ranked 24th of 25.
-On June 11, 1863 he was commissioned a second lieutenant in the 7th Infantry Regiment.
+On June 11, 1863, he was commissioned a second lieutenant in the 7th Infantry Regiment.
 Shortly after graduation, Sanno added the second middle name Johnston.